aws-samples/lti-ready-virtual-classroom-with-amazon-chime-sdk/lti-components/web/README-Moodle.md

 **1.7 )** Click on the list icon of the listed tool that you just added to open its configuration details.
 In this window you can find all the information that is needed to update the plaform configuration as it is described in instruction step 8 of the [LTI tool setup instructions](README.md).

-- **/chime/lti/{env}/ltiPlatformTokenUri**: update value to what is displayed as the 'Access token URL' in Moodle
+- **/chime/lti/{env}/ltiPlatformTokenUri**: update value to what is displayed as the 'Access token URL' in Moodle LMS
-- **/chime/lti/{env}/ltiPlatformJwkUri**: update value to what is displayed as the 'Public keyset URL' in Moodle
+- **/chime/lti/{env}/ltiPlatformJwkUri**: update value to what is displayed as the 'Public keyset URL' in Moodle LMS
-- **/chime/lti/{env}/ltiPlatformAuthRequestUri**: uupdate value to what is displayed as the 'Authentication request URL' in Moodle
+- **/chime/lti/{env}/ltiPlatformAuthRequestUri**: uupdate value to what is displayed as the 'Authentication request URL' in Moodle LMS

-## LTI plugin use in Moodle
+## LTI plugin use in Moodle LMS

-Once the administrative setup is completed the plugin is available to teachers and faculty members with moderator permissions.
+Once the administrative setup is completed the plugin is available to educators and faculty members with moderator permissions.
 They can now go ahead and add this plugin to their course pages.

 **2.1 )** Navigate to a course page where you'd like to add the LTI tool link.